bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/Home.md

   * Do not include the last names of any current youth in any text on a post.
   * Do not include first _or_ last names in a photo caption, or in a way that can match a name of a current youth to their face.
   * The only exception to these rules is if something big and newsworthy happens where a youth's name will be become public anyways, such as getting Eagle.
 * Respect copyright.
 Please only upload photos you have taken yourself or have gotten permission to post.
+For newspaper articles, please refer to the [help](/help) page for more information about what is and isn't allowed.
 * If you are under 18, please ask your parent's or guardian's permission before submitting content to the website.
 * Remember, the internet is forever.
 Once something is posted, assume it will be public until the end-of-time.
 If you are not 100% comfortable posting something, don't.